jccrosby/smart-ai-adoption/slides.md

 # **Sharing** is an essential part of expanding the benefits of any effort like this.

 <!--
-- I think sharing what you're doing and how you're doing things along with the results and what you learned is a key tenet of any process like this.
+- I think sharing what you're doing and how you're doing it and what you've learned is key to any process like this.
 - Sharing can happen at any stage of the process.
 - The only rule is that you share.
 -->